Patrón Añejo Tequila

 You may read some of my other Tequila Reviews (click the link) if you wish to have some comparative reviews.

 The Tequila Sunrise is a simple bar drink made in an ice filled glass with orange juice, silver tequila and grenadine.
-I recently began to experiment with the juice from blood oranges in the recipe, and then I went even further and used Patrón Añejo Tequila instead of a regular Silver Tequila.
+I recently began to experiment with the juice from blood oranges in the recipe, and then I went even further and used Patrón Añejo Tequila instead of Silver Tequila.
 My new recipe, the Scarlet Ruse, tastes a little different; but it is just as delicious.

 The Scarlet Ruse

 1 3/4 oz Patrón Añejo Tequila

 1 3/4 oz Fresh Squeezed Juice of Blood Orange